ejscience/2025_Wamaitha_Rhesus_OvarianReserve/README.md

 ## Overview

 This project is focused on running a full mixed probe analysis, as detailed in the `20231202_MixedProbesFullRun.nb.html` file.
-The HTML document contains the full experimental run and includes the following sections:
+`20231202_MixedProbesFullRun` : The HTML document contains the full experimental run and includes the following sections

 ## File Structure

+- `MakingMixedProbes.sh`: This is the file
+- `MakingSingleProbes.R`: This is the file that
+-
-- `20231202_MixedProbesFullRun.nb.html`: The main output of the analysis, generated using a notebook.
+- `20231202_MixedProbesFullRun.nb.html`: The main output of the analysis, generated using the notebook `20231202_MixedProbesFullRun.Rmd`.
 This file contains the detailed steps, code, and results from the experiment.
+-

 ## Usage